 The Living Wage is an hourly rate set independently and updated annually.
 The Living Wage is calculated according to the basic cost of living using the ‘Minimum Income Standard’ for the UK.
 Decisions about what to include in this standard are set by the public; it is a social consensus about what people need to make ends meet.

 Paul Butler, Managing Director at South East Water, said: “Ensuring everyone who works for South East Water is paid fairly for what they do is something we care passionately about, whether that be our own employees or a third-party contractor."

 A Water Industry Achievement Award Winner

-Members of the Customer Service Team collect the Customer Satisfaction Initiative of the year award at the annual WIAA awards ceremony.
+Members of the team collect the Water Resilience Initiative of the Year award at the annual WIAA awards ceremony.

 National Rushlight Award holder

 NEP Surface Water Catchment Management Lead, Simon Lohrey (left) is pictured receiving the award on behalf of the company.